 2019 Vault Rankings

 If you need a bed for the night, Hilton has a few hundred thousand of them.
-Hilton Worldwide is one of the world's largest hoteliers with a lodging empire that includes about 5,700 hotels and resorts in more than 110 countries, operating under such names as Doubletree, Embassy Suites, and Hampton Inn, as well as its flagship Hilton brand.
+Hilton Worldwide is one of the world's largest hoteliers with a lodging empire that includes about 6,100 properties comprising about 972,000 in about 120 countries, operating under such names as Doubletree, Embassy Suites, and Hampton Inn, as well as its flagship Hilton brand.
 Many of its hotels serve the mid-market segment, though its Hilton and Conrad hotels offer full-service, upscale lodging.
 In addition, its Homewood Suites and Home2 Suites chains offers extended-stay services.
-The company franchises nearly all its hotels, with just 70 being directly operated.
 Hilton became a public company again in 2013.

 The ownership segment (more than 20% of sales), consists of about 65 properties, comprising nearly 60 hotels and derives revenue from providing hotel room rentals, food and beverage, and other services at the company's owned and leased hotels.

 Hilton controls an extensive portfolio of brands.
 The company's largest chains, Hampton Inn and Hampton Inn & Suites, include about 2,550 locations and target mid-market travelers with moderately priced rooms and limited amenities.
 At the other end of the scale, the company's Conrad chain offers luxury services and distinctive locations, while its Waldorf-Astoria Collection is a prestigious collection of hotels inspired by the New York landmark.

 Hilton's "focused service" (i.e. cheaper) hotel brands include Hilton Garden Inn, Hampton by Hilton, Tru by Hilton, Homewood Suites by Hilton, Motto by Hilton, Hilton Grand Vacations, and Home2 Suites by Hilton.
-The company's Hilton Grand Vacations subsidiary operates more than 50 time-share vacation resorts.
+The company's Hilton Grand Vacations subsidiary operates about 55 time-share vacation resorts.

-Hilton's holdings comprise more than 900,000 rooms in more than 110 countries.
+Hilton's holdings comprise about 972,000 rooms in nearly 120 countries.
 The company divides its business into three geographic regions, Americas; Europe, Middle East, and Africa ("EMEA"); and Asia Pacific.
 The Americas region includes North America, South America, and Central America, including all Caribbean nations.

 Sales and Marketing